MicrosoftDocs/Advertising-docs/BingAds/bulk-service/campaign-sitelink-ad-extension.md

 Defines an association record between a [Campaign](../bulk-service/campaign.md) and an [Sitelink Ad Extension](../bulk-service/sitelink-ad-extension.md) that can be uploaded and downloaded in a bulk file.
 To upload or download the campaign or sitelink ad extension, use the [Campaign](../bulk-service/campaign.md) or [Sitelink Ad Extension](../bulk-service/sitelink-ad-extension.md) record.

 > [!NOTE]
 > During calendar year 2017, Bing Ads upgraded all [Sitelink Ad Extension](../bulk-service/sitelink-ad-extension.md) records (contains multiple sitelinks per ad extension) to [Sitelink2 Ad Extension](../bulk-service/sitelink2-ad-extension.md) records (contains one sitelink per ad extension).
+In a future version of the API the deprecated sitelink programming interface will be consolidated and the '2' suffix will be removed from the new sitelink ad extensions.

 ## <a name="entitydata"></a>Attribute Fields in the Bulk File
 For a *Campaign Sitelink Ad Extension* record, the following attribute fields are available in the [Bulk File Schema](../bulk-service/bulk-file-schema.md).